SecretFoundation/SNIPs/SNIP-20.md

 # Native

-These are a type of Secret-20 coins which are backed by another _native_ asset.
+These are a type of Secret-20 coins which are backed by another _native asset_.
 This is useful to create privacy tokens which wrap native assets, such as SCRT, ATOM, etc.

 ## Messages
 ### Deposit